 Plus, San Francisco makes a great addition to any Northern California road trip!

 1. Anchorage, Alaska

 Hike the trails around town at lower elevations, where the tundra has melted and filled the rivers and streams to the brim.
-June is also a great time to see wildlife, as many species are fully out of hibernation by then.
+June is also a rewarding time to see wildlife, as many species are fully out of hibernation by then.
 Migrating humpback whales, orcas, and moose are plentiful during this time of year.

 In mid-June, Anchorage hosts the Summer Solstice Festival.
 You can also catch the Anchorage Market & Festival, which runs every weekend from May through September.

 Are you convinced to head to Alaska?
-Check out our Alaska Summer Packing List!
+Check out our Alaska summer packing list!